 Learn about the College of Business Administration Internship for Academic Credit program.

-- MSA Students: Learn about the Matching Program and contact Mr. Michael Browne to learn about requirements for earning ACCO credit for “self-found” internships.
+- MSA Students: Learn about the Early Recruitment Program and contact Mr. Michael Browne to learn about requirements for earning ACCO credit for “self-found” internships.

 - MBA, MSAE and MSHR Students: If you are interested in pursuing credit for an internship, especially for visa or CPT compliance, please contact faculty in your academic department to pursue an independent study course.